A History of LGBTQIA+ and Pride Month Marketing

 Source: Lesbian News

 What does a lesbian bring to a second date?
-According to Subaru… it’s a Subaru.
+According to Subaru… It’s a Subaru.
 Widely regarded as a lesbian-friendly vehicle for over 25 years, Subaru’s mid-’90s campaigns were successful for many reasons.

 After extensive persona research, Subaru’s account planning team realized that lesbians in Northampton (MA) and Portland (OR) served as household leaders and key decision makers.

-Taglines such as “It’s not a choice, it’s just how we’re built,” and “Get out and stay out” fully appealed to why this target group bought Subarus — they were durable, but not flashy.
+Taglines such as “It’s not a choice, it’s just how we’re built,” and “Get out and stay out” fully appealed to why this target group bought Subarus—they were durable, but not flashy.

 IKEA

-The year after the Clinton-era “Don’t Ask, Don’t Tell,” law went into effect, IKEA did something huge.
+The year after the Clinton-era “Don’t Ask, Don’t Tell” law went into effect, IKEA did something huge.

 As more and more brands took the risk of marketing to the still highly marginalized LGBTQIA+ community, IKEA took campaigning one step further.
 In 1994, they aired what is famously known as the first advertising spot featuring a gay couple.

-The TV commercial, which features a gay couple shopping for furniture, caused a ruckus, and continued on the path of normalizing non-heteronormative relationships.
+The TV commercial, which features a gay couple shopping for furniture, caused a ruckus and continued on the path of normalizing non-heteronormative relationships.

 2000-2010s: Pride Month Marketing Goes Mainstream